silvafj/BBK-MSCCS-2017-19/README.md

 unit tests.

 > I have been asked if it is okay to write some functions to
-> have *default parameters* (which we haven't yet talked about in
+> have *default parameters*.
-> class).
 Yes, so long as we can call and test each function with the
 > required parameters as described above.
 Our tests won't even know
 > about your default parameters - but if you do this, *your* tests
 > should test the functions both with and without the extra parameters.